 ABSTRACT

 The pancreas is an elongated, tapered organ located across the back of the belly, behind the stomach.
 The right side of the organ called the head.
 It is the widest part of the organ and lies in the curve of the duodenum, the first division of the small intestine.
-The tapered left side extends slightly upward called the body of the pancreas and ends near the spleen.
-It is called the tail.
-The enzymes secreted by the exocrine gland in the pancreas help break down carbohydrates, fats, proteins, and acids in the duodenum.
-These enzymes travel down the pancreatic duct into the bile duct in an inactive form.
+The tapered left side extends slightly upward called the body of the pancreas and ends near the spleen and called the tail.
+The enzymes secreted by the exocrine gland in the pancreas help break down of carbohydrates, fats, proteins, and acids in the duodenum.
+These enzymes travel down the pancreatic duct into the duodenum? in an inactive form.
 When they enter the duodenum, they are activated.
-The exocrine tissue also secretes a bicarbonate to neutralize stomach acid in the duodenum.
+The exocrine tissue also secretes bicarbonates to neutralize stomach acid in the duodenum.
 This is the first section of the small intestine.
 The main hormones secreted by the endocrine gland in the pancreas are insulin and glucagon, which regulate the level of glucose in the blood and somatostatin, which prevents the release of insulin and glucagon.
-It is part of the digestive system and produces insulin and other important enzymes and hormones that help break down foods.
-The pancreas has an endocrine function because it releases juices directly into the bloodstream, and it has an exocrine function because it releases juices into ducts.
+It is the accessory gland of the digestive system and produces insulin and other important enzymes and hormones that help break down foods.
+The pancreas has an endocrine function because it releases juices directly into the bloodstream, and it has an exocrine function because it releases juices through ducts.

 INTRODUCTION

 The mandate for this chapter is to review the anatomy and histology of the pancreas.
 The pancreas (meaning all flesh) lies in the upper abdomen behind the stomach.
-The pancreas is part of the gastrointestinal system that makes and secretes digestive enzymes into the intestine, and also an endocrine organ that makes and secretes hormones into the blood to control energy metabolism and storage throughout the body.
-Exocrine pancreas, the portion of the pancreas that makes and secretes digestive enzymes into the duodenum.
+The pancreas is part of the gastrointestinal system that produces and secretes digestive enzymes into the intestine, and also an endocrine organ that produces and secretes hormones into the blood to control energy metabolism and storage throughout the body.
+Exocrine pancreas is the portion of the pancreas that produces and secretes digestive enzymes into the duodenum.
 This includes acinar and duct cells with associated connective tissue, vessels, and nerves.
-The exocrine components comprise more than 95% of the pancreatic mass.
-Endocrine pancreas, the portions of the pancreas (the islets) that make and secrete insulin, glucagon, somatostatin and pancreatic polypeptide into the blood.
-Islets comprise 1-2% of pancreatic mass.
+The exocrine components comprise more than 95% of the pancreatic parenchyma.
+Endocrine pancreas is the portion of the pancreas (the islets) that produce and secrete insulin, glucagon, somatostatin and pancreatic polypeptide into the blood.
+Islets comprise 1-2% of pancreatic parenchyma.

 GROSS ANATOMY